Duration: Minimum of 20 hours/week and a 3-month commitment

 Funding: $3000 Available through the Miller Worley Center dispensed through the MHC UAF System.

-How to Apply: Students must apply to this position through Lyon Net by midnight March 8.
+How to Apply: Students must apply to this position through Lyon Net by midnight February 19th.
 Students must submit a cover letter describing their interests, experiences, and how this internship fits their career interest, a resume and letter of reference/recommendation.
-These documents can be uploaded to Lyon Net or emailed to email@example.com.
+These documents can be uploaded to Lyon Net.

 About the Organization: CFJC is a national coalition that believes access to food is a basic human right.
 As a national food justice coalition, our work is to be a connector and provide support across issues that impact our food system, including food and farm policy, climate change, the Affordable Care Act, food and farm worker’s rights, water rights, immigration, and poverty.
 Through education, movement building, and advocacy we work to create a food system that is equitable, sustainable, and community-driven.
 CFJC’s work is grounded in our values of equity and justice, and we strive for transformational change that is led by and benefits communities across the country.